yzhilong/tp/docs/DeveloperGuide.md

 Please refer to the sequence diagrams in [UI Component](#ui-component) and [Logic Component](#logic-component) for details about how classes in UI and Logic interact to execute a delete command.

-### Graphical Analysis of Average Profits by Date
+### Graphical analysis of game entries

+GameBook also provides graphical analysis of average profits by Date.
-The graphical feature is facilitated by the `GraphPanel` and `Average` classes along with the `MainWindow` class.
+This is facilitated by the `GraphPanel` and `Average` classes along with the `MainWindow` class.
 It is implemented using the JavaFX `LineChart` and `XYSeries` Classes.

 `GraphPanel` currently supports two methods: